Stop Security Risks in PCB Design Collaboration with Encrypted File Sharing

 Best Practices for Secure File Transfer

 • Stay up-to-date: As simple or predictable as it may sound, “staying updated” remains one of the most important yet overlooked methods to reduce the risk of exploitation by cybercriminals substantially.
 Clicking “remind me later” on a notification regarding a new update is not the correct approach.
-New updates often include critical security fixes that address new vulnerabilities discovered by the service provider, so keep file transfer software, operating systems, and other relevant software updated with the latest security patches.
+Updates often include critical security fixes that address new vulnerabilities discovered by the service provider, so keep file transfer software, operating systems, and other relevant software updated with the latest security patches.

 • Data Loss Prevention Solutions: Consider implementing DLP solutions.
 These tools can monitor activity and, if necessary, identify and block attempts to send sensitive data to unauthorized recipients, prevent the use of unapproved file-sharing services, and detect and alert suspicious data transfer activities.